jnieuwenhuijzen/team-dao/README.md

 - ganache-cli (installed globally with `npm i -g ganache-cli`)
 - MetaMask (as extension in your browser)

-The project is divided in a frontend and backend (team-dao) part.
+The project is divided in a frontend and backend (team-dao).
 To setup each part, follow these steps:

 Clone the project from github to a local directory.
 Enter the directory and then: